The deadly health problem most young men are living with undiagnosed

 Men living in rural areas, in regions other than London or who had never smoked were also identified as groups with a high prevalence, as were women who were married, had degree-level qualifications or worked for small businesses.

-Blood pressure is measured in millimetres of mercury (mmHg), with a healthy measurement ranging from 90 over 60mmHg to 120 over 180mmHg.
+Blood pressure is measured in millimetres of mercury (mmHg), with a healthy measurement ranging from 90 over 60mmHg to 120 over 80mmHg.

 “Our analysis found that while the prevalence of hypertension increased with age and other known risk factors such as high BMI and poor general health, there are considerable numbers of younger, healthier people who are undiagnosed”, said Chris Shine, Analytical Hub, Office for National Statistics.